This article gives a brief overview of blood, blood cells and how they work.

 Carbon dioxide produced by your body's tissues is also carried by blood.
 When it reaches the lungs it passes out of the blood vessels and into your airways.
 This allows carbon dioxide to leave your body when you breathe out.

 As well as transporting oxygen and carbon dioxide, blood carries many of the chemicals and nutrients essential to life.
-This includes the nutrients produced by the digestion of food, enzymes (chemicals produced by the body), hormones and waste products.
+This includes the nutrients produced by the digestion of food, chemicals produced by the body (hormones and enzymes) and waste products.
 Blood also helps to buffer all the different chemicals in the body.
 By doing this it stops your body fluids from becoming too acidic or too alkali.

 Blood and blood vessels